Export as MCP Langchain server

 Client Settings Client Settings

-• press button Download LangchainMCP to download a zip file containing a full project template to run current selected AI Optimizer configuration.
+• Click Download LangchainMCP to download a zip file containing a complete project template based on the currently selected configuration.

-• if you don’t see the Download LangchainMCP check again if you have selected Ollama or OpenAI for both chat and the vectorstore embedding model.
+• if the Download LangchainMCP button is not visible, verify that Ollama or OpenAI is selected for both the chat model and the embedding model.

 Pre-requisites.